Maximal $L_q$-regularity of nonlocal parabolic equations in higher order Bessel potential spaces: Introduction

 \section{Introduction}

-The mathematical study of diffusions has been very successful in modeling and analyzing a variety of phenomena in physics, chemistry, biology, material sciences, population dynamics and finance.
-However, standard diffusion models are incapable of describing long-memory or long-range interactions in real processes and substances and thus fail to explain a number of phenomena occurring in recent experiments, c.f. \cite{Carreras, Carreras2, Cardozo, Gentle, Goldstone}.
-This observation stimulates the recent surge of the study of nonlocal differential equations.
-In this article, we will focus on the class of nonlocal parabolic equations.
+The mathematical study of diffusion has been very successful in modelling and analyzing a variety of phenomena in physics, chemistry, biology, material sciences, population dynamics and finance.
+However, standard diffusion models are incapable of describing long-memory or long-range interactions in real processes and substances and thus fail to explain a number of phenomena occurring in recent experiments, cf. \cite{Cardozo, Carreras, Carreras2, Gentle, Goldstone}.
+This observation explains the recent surge of the study of nonlocal differential equations.
+In this article, we will focus on a class of nonlocal parabolic equations.

 It is well known that maximal $L_q$-regularity theory has been playing an important role in the study of nonlinear parabolic equations.
 In particular, maximal regularity theory is capable of handling systems (and thus tensor-valued equations) of parabolic equations and higher order equations, which are generally not accessible in many other traditional approaches, like monotone operator techniques, a priori estimates and Leray-Schauder continuation techniques.